Interlock kit ($400 to $850) vs manual transfer switch (up to $1,500). What each does, code and permits, and why it is all electrician work.

 Code and Permit Reality

-Two things to know before you assume it is the answer.
-First, a homemade or mismatched interlock can fail inspection and get red-tagged.
-Second, some panels have no listed kit available at all, which pushes you toward a transfer switch instead.
+Two practical things before you assume an interlock is the answer.
+A homemade or mismatched interlock can fail inspection and get red-tagged.
+And some panels have no listed kit available at all, which pushes you toward a transfer switch instead.
 A good electrician will tell you which situation you are in.

 What a Manual Transfer Switch Is